-Alert actions may be configured to proactively send notifications to an administrator using the methods available on the Notifications page (email, syslog, SNMP).
+Alert actions are configured to proactively send notifications to an administrator using the Notifications option available on the Avi user interface.
+The options to send notifications are available under Operations > Notifications and alerts are sent using email, syslog, and SNMP options.

-Alert actions may be configured to send alerts to one or more remote Syslog servers via TCP to the configured IP address and service ports.
+Syslog messages may be sent to one or more syslog servers.
+Communication is non-encrypted via UDP, using a customizable port.
+According to RFC 5426, syslog receivers must support accepting syslog datagrams on the well-known port 514 (Avi Vantage’s default), but may be configurable to listen on a different port.
 The alert action determines which log levels (high, medium, low) should be sent.
 Avi Vantage uses this process internally for receiving logs.
 This appears on the Syslog tab as System-Syslog.

-Configuring Syslog notifications pushes alerts to Syslog servers.
-It does not export virtual service logs.
-These may be pulled from an external logging system via the API, or may be scripted to push from the Avi Controller.
+Configuring syslog notifications pushes alerts to syslog servers.
+It does not export Avi Vantage’s virtual service logs.
+These may be pulled from an external logging system via the API, or may be scripted to push from the Avi Controller to a remote log system.

 Syslog Notifications Settings

-Select Administration > Notifications > Syslog to open the Syslog Notifications tab.
+Select Operations > Notifications > Syslog to open the syslog notifications tab.
 This tab includes the following functions:

-- Syslog Server: IP address or hostname of the destination Syslog server for the log entries.
-The server must be listening for TCP.
+- Syslog Server: IP address or hostname of the destination syslog server for the log entries.
+The server must be listening for UDP.

 Create Syslog Notification